jonasacres/chainmail/PROTOCOL.md

 2. It is undesirable to require nodes to spend bandwidth and storage acquiring all records in the blockstore; consider a very large record (like a very large database dump or other data file) that spans many gigabytes, but is unlikely to be topical for all members of the group for all time.

-3. Accidental blockchain forks represent a nuissance in this protocol, and the best defense against this is low-latency distribution of a new block to all peers.
+3. Accidental blockchain forks represent a nuisance in this protocol, and the best defense against this is low-latency distribution of a new block to all peers.

 4. A topology in which one node can prevent a subset of other nodes from learning about a new block, even temporarily, is highly undesirable.